MicrosoftDocs/mesh-docs/mesh/get-started.md

 ## Build a Mesh-enabled app

 If you're interested in building a Mesh-enabled mixed reality app, join the [Mixed Reality Developer Program](https://mixedreality.microsoftcrmportals.com/signup/) to get updates, and get notified when Mesh Public Preview begins.

+## Stay up to date

 Complete the Microsoft Mesh [Register Interest](https://info.microsoft.com/CO-NOGEP-CNTNT-FY21-03Mar-02-Microsoft-Mesh-5890_01Registration-ForminBody.html) form to stay up to date with Mesh announcements and news.

-## Stay up to date on all things Mixed Reality

-Join the [Mixed Reality Developer Program](https://mixedreality.microsoftcrmportals.com/signup/) to get updates.

 ## Learn more